Portsmouth F.C.: Home colours

 In the 1899–1900 season, Portsmouth's first home colours were salmon pink shirts with maroon collars and cuffs, matched with white shorts and black socks.
 The pink shirts gave the early Portsmouth F.C. the alternative second nickname of 'The Shrimps'.
 The collars and cuffs were the same colour as the Corporation of Portsmouth's public trams, which were painted maroon at the time.
 These colours lasted until the end of the 1908–09 season.
 At the start of the 1909–10 season, Portsmouth changed to white shirts with navy blue shorts and navy blue socks.

 For the start of the 1912–13 Southern League Division One season, Portsmouth changed their home colours to azure blue shirts, white shorts and black socks.
 This was to become Portsmouth's home kit colour combination up until the start of the 1933–34 season, when the shirts were changed to a royal blue.
 These colours remained until the start of the 1947–48 season, when the black socks were changed to red; this coinciding with the club's most successful period and has remained the favoured colours for the majority of the time since.
 Portsmouth F.C. changed their colour combination several times during the 1966–1976 period, before reverting to the now tradition post-war blue shirts, white shorts and red stockings in 1976.
 For the club's 110th anniversary season in 2008–09, Portsmouth played in an all blue home kit, which debuted in the previous season's successful 2008 FA Cup final win.
-Since the 2009–10 season, Portsmouth reverted to the now traditional blue-white-red home kit.Portsmouth FC launched their new 2025/26 home kit, manufactured by Nike, featuring the club's traditional royal blue design with a distinctive drench blue dotted wave pattern ahead of their Championship campaign.
+Since the 2009–10 season, Portsmouth reverted to the now traditional blue-white-red home kit.